 If a target should be accessed from certain hosts and through certain network interfaces only, a separate rule can be created.

 1. Right-click on the Access Rights pane and select Add Rule.

 2. In the popup window, type in the rule name and select the Set to “Allow” checkbox.

 3. In the Source tab, where the source is a server that connects to a StarWind target, click Add and choose the required option.

 NOTE: Here, server IQNs will be used for configuring the connection source.
 To obtain the server IQN, open Microsoft iSCSI Initiator and navigate to the Configuration tab:

 4. Type in the IQN name of the server to be allowed to connect to the StarWind VSAN targets.

-NOTE: All targets are allowed to be connected to if no target is set explicitly.
+Note: Multiple targets can be configured within the same ACL rule.
+Also, all targets are allowed to be connected to if no target is set explicitly.

 7. In the Interface tab, specify the IP address(es) allowed to accept connections to the StarWind VSAN target.
 By default, all interfaces are allowed to be used in the newly created rule.
 If only dedicated interfaces are intended to be used for connecting to the targets, select the required interfaces from the dropdown list in the popup window: